top of page

 Sitting above the chiringuito is the famous abandoned hotel.
 In 1969, a Luxury hotel resort was planned for construction here, as it is one of Ibiza's most stunning and picturesque beaches.

-Sert's Clerk of Works, Antonio Ferran, signed off on the project to circumvent Spain's fascist government, which wouldn't allow Sert to be accredited as the architect in Catalonia and Balearic Islands.
+Sert's Clerk of Works, Antonio Ferran, signed off the project to avoid Spain's fascist government, which wouldn't allow Sert to be accredited as the architect in Catalonia and the Balearic Islands.
 Therefore, work on the hotel began.

 A year later, in 1970, construction on the massive building halted for several years.
 Development eventually came to an end when Sert passed away in 1983.
-There were several discussions on whether the hotel should be completed in its original design or not.
+There were several discussions about whether the hotel should be completed in its original design.
 If it should be demolished.
 However, neither option was taken; instead, the hotel was abandoned.

-There are many works of artistic graffiti from various artists around the hotel.
+There are many works of graffiti art by various artists around the hotel.
 The hotel is fascinating not only for its artwork but also for its fantastic views of the beach and cove below.
 It's also an interesting place to see an urban landscape that, once abandoned, is engulfed by nature.

 Various plans to complete the project have been rejected over time, and the Law of Natural Spaces now protects the area, which falls within a Natural Area of Special Interest.
 So it is unlikely that anyone will ever see the glory that Sert designed.